-I have an excellent process created around collecting speaker materials and making it easy for everyone.
+I have an excellent process to get speaker materials and how to make it easy for everyone.

 Speakers have over a month to prepare, and I have checklists, templates, and examples for them to reference.
 I make sure they are sent automated reminders, there’s a set place to upload all of their material, and I give even more reminders in the Facebook group.

 Despite all that, over HALF of my speakers were late delivering their material.

 However, I did expect it to happen.
 I planned for it and had time built-in for them to be late without putting too much stress on my team or myself.

 Also, just like my last big summit, a speaker backed out.
 Again, this was something I knew could happen, and I was prepared for it.
 I was able to move my presentation for the event to the newly opened time, and it wasn’t a problem.